Skip to content

 • Graph partitioning

-For these use cases, export your data to a specialized graph processing library or database.
+For these use cases, export your data via .query().traverse() or store.subgraph() and use a specialized library such as graphology in memory, or move to a dedicated graph database.

 TypeGraph is designed for single-database deployments.
 It does not support: